bradonomics/bradonomics.com/_articles/2012-09-23-jobs-for-travelers.md

 Affiliate marketing is most often manifested by travel bloggers as Google Adsense or hotel reviews or travel insurance sales.
 Some of the more diligent bloggers have arranged direct advertising based on their page views and have a more consistent income.
 I'm not saying affiliate marketing is a bad idea, but it's hard to build momentum.
 What happens when nothing exciting has happened lately and you don't feel like writing?
 What happens if you get sick and can't look at your computer for more than two minutes?
 If your income is tied to your pages views, the money is going to slow if you stop writing.

 Teaching English is big business in Asia and a lot of people think they'll use that as a way to travel for a year or two.
 I've been in Asia for three years as of this writing and I feel little difference between living here and living in the US.
-Sure I've got a temple with tigers walking the grounds two hours drive from my house but after a week of commuting in Bangkok traffic I don't feel like going.
+Sure I've got a temple with tigers walking the grounds two hours drive from my house but after a week of commuting in Bangkok traffic, I don't feel like going.
 It's a common feeling among English teachers I know.
 They might like the exoticness of the country but they're not enjoying it as much as they assumed they would.

 ## If Not Blogging or Teaching, What?